DeveloperPaul123/AnalogStickLibrary/README.md

             @Override
             public void onAnalogMovedGetQuadrant(Quadrant quadrant) {
               //do something with the quadrant.
             }
         });
 ````
+<h2>Todo</h2>
+Add ability for haptic feedback.
+Upload demo app to google play